jlliebeskind/jlliebeskind/README.md

 - 👋 Hi, I’m @jlliebeskind
 - 👀 I’m interested in data analytics
-- 🌱 I’m currently learning on the udemey complete data science course 2022
 - 💞️ I’m looking to collaborate on beginner datasets
 - 📫 How to reach me : janelouiseliebeskind@gmail.com